UPDATED: 2:19 p.m. ET, July 6, 2021 —

 3. Created Tool Kit To Combat Police Shooting

-In March, Valerie teamed up with John Choi, the Ramsey County Prosecutor who charged Yanez, to create a tool kit that aimed to help both law enforcement and the community better asses police shootings and provide data to agencies on how to collect data on racial disparities in the justice system.
+In March 2019, Valerie teamed up with John Choi, the Ramsey County Prosecutor who charged Yanez, to create a tool kit that aimed to help both law enforcement and the community better assess police shootings and provide data to agencies on how to collect data on racial disparities in the justice system.
 The kit would immediately assign a prosecutor to a police shooting case and would give that prosecutor four to six months to make a decision about whether or not to press charges.
 They are also required to release their report to the public and if they decide not to prosecute, they had to provide an explanation to the family.
 The kit is also designed to promote a connection to the community and help citizens know their rights.

 Rest in Power, Philando Castile.